 Procedures means the procedures established by NAB to authorise access to the Account Information in respect of the account as advised by NAB to you.

 Transaction Balance means the balance of the account determined by reference to the Transaction Date of the transactions to that account.

 Transaction Date means the date upon which a transaction is posted to the account.
 The Transaction Date may differ from the Value Date.

 Value Balance means the balance of the account determined by reference to the Value Date of transaction on that account.

-Value Date means the date on which a transaction is deemed to be debited or credited to the account for the purposes of calculating interest or determining whether an Account Service Fee is payable.
+Value Date means the date on which a transaction is deemed to be debited or credited to the account for the purposes of calculating interest.
 The Value Date may differ from the Transaction Date.